Esri/arcgis-runtime-samples-android/kotlin/custom-dictionary-style/README.md

 ## Additional information

-To learn more about how styles in dictionary renderers work, visit [Display symbols from a style with a dictionary renderer](https://developers.arcgis.com/android/latest/guide/display-military-symbols-with-a-dictionary-renderer.htm).
-For information about creating your own custom dictionary style, see the open source [dictionary-renderer-toolkit](https://esriurl.com/DictionaryToolkit).
+For information about creating your own custom dictionary style, see the open source [dictionary renderer toolkit](https://esriurl.com/DictionaryToolkit) on *GitHub*.

 ## Offline data